"Silver separations" on the rise in Britain

 Former California Governor Arnold Schwarzenegger, 65, and his wife, Maria Shriver, 57, announced that they were separating in May last year having been married since 1986.

-Rolling Stones rocker Ronnie Wood, 65, and Jo, 57, finalised their divorce last year, ending 24 years of marriage.
+Rolling Stones rocker Ronnie Wood, 65, and Jo, 57, finalized their divorce last year, ending 24 years of marriage.

 The number of divorces in 2011 was highest among men and women aged 40 to 44.